A research-oriented and interdisciplinary Programme

 The reading-based seminar will introduce important works of reference, theoretical positions, and methodical tools central to the study of contemporary history / Zeitgeschichte.
 The seminar’s objectives are for students to analyse and understand the historicity of contemporary social change and conflict, and to enable students to participate in controversies and debates about the present.
 The main focus of the seminar will be to discuss challenging texts, and thereby to practice the skills of giving short, sharp oral interventions as well as writing concise essays.
 Students are expected to write an independent analysis of debates concerning Zeitgeschichte as part of their seminar paper.
 The seminar paper should be written during the second (spring) semester, when seminar classes have already been completed.

-Core elective module; fall semester; two-semester; 9 ECTS
+Core elective module; begin in fall semester; two-semester; 9 ECTS Credits

 This practice-based module explores the methods and materiality of research into Zeitgeschichte in cooperation with archives, museums, and other memory institutions.
 The module is research-oriented and aims to analyse new research perspectives based on the use of different archives.
 It also considers questions such as how archival theory and praxis may be considered against the backdrop of postcolonial perspectives and media theory approaches.
 Students will receive support in establishing independent research interests that engage institutions of memory and oral traditions.

-Core elective module; spring semester; two-semester; 9 ECTS
+Core elective module; begin in spring semester; two-semester; 9 ECTS Credits

 The practice-based module gives a methodological and theoretical introduction to the challenges of historiography in a digitalized world.
 The module considers questions such as how digital practices alter the production and archiving of knowledge, and what geopolitical and epistemic implications arise from such practices.
 In combination with tutorials, the module’s objective is to introduce students to basic skills in programming, to a general knowledge of digital infrastructures (concerning text, image, sound, statistics), and eventually to provide a discursive space for students test methods of research into the history of digitalization.
 The module is research-led and encourages students to experiment both with their acquired skills in their writing praxis and with digital forms of presenting their findings.